Graylog2/graylog-docker/README.md

 [hub]: https://hub.docker.com/r/graylog/graylog/
 [microbadger]: https://microbadger.com/images/graylog/graylog

+# INSTABILITY WARNING
+Please be aware that Version 3.0 of Graylog is an alpha release and is still under development.
+Under no circumstances should this image be used in  production.
+Suitable for lab use only.
+This is a technical preview.

+Please use the stable 2.4 release for your production environments.

 ## What is Graylog?

 Graylog is a centralized logging solution that allows the user to aggregate and search through logs.
 It provides a powerful query language, a processing pipeline for data transformation, alerting abilities and much more.
 It is fully extensible through a REST API.
 Add-Ons can be downloaded from the [Graylog Marketplace](https://marketplace.graylog.org/).